 ‘What now?’ said Mrs Cinnamon with a little smile on her face, ‘think we’re being robbed?’

-They watched as the banks weedy security man dove into the queue, and re-appeared a moment later trying to haul a motorcycle courier with him.
+They watched as the tiny security man dove into the queue and re-appeared a moment later trying to haul a motorcycle courier in a helmet with him.

 ‘They’ll have you up for assault if you carry on like that,’ Mrs Cinnamon gestured at the camera’s overlooking the foyer.

 Roy’s expression sharpened as he tried to see the whole room at once.